shubhamisongit/crud-app/README.md

 # MERN User Management App

-A simple yet powerful user management system built with the **MERN Stack** (MongoDB, Express, React, and Node.js).
+A simple user management system built with the **MERN Stack** (MongoDB, Express, React, and Node.js).
 This application lets you create, view, update, and delete user profiles with ease, providing a robust foundation for managing user data.

 # Demo